Skip to content

 Description

-The practitioner sits with the legs extended forward and the feet together.
+The practitioner sits with the legs straight forward and the feet together.

-From this position, the upper body bends forward from the hips while keeping the spine long.
+From this position, the upper body bends forward from the hips while the back remains long.

-With each count, the body moves gradually closer to the legs, aiming to bring the abdomen (hara) toward the thighs.
+With each count, the body is gradually brought closer to the legs, with the goal that the abdomen (hara) approaches the thighs.

 The feet remain active with the toes pointing upward.
 The hands are used for support without pulling the body forward.